 Hopefully, we’ve helped you avoid the shopping stress by explaining how much a 1-carat diamond ring costs in 2022 and providing some helpful pointers on choosing an amazing ring at the perfect price!

-The look on your sweetheart’s face when they open the box will be almost as rewarding as the hugs and tears you’ll get!
+The look on your sweetheart’s face, when they open the box, will be almost as rewarding as the hugs and tears you’ll get!
 Enjoy the ride.
+Enjoy the ride, and remember, engagement rings are forever!

 Check out our guides for choosing diamond rings of all sizes: